wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/c. Ubuntu Node Installation/lesson.md

     sudo mkdir -p /opt/waves-node/{data,conf}
     sudo chown -R $(whoami) /opt/waves-node/
     ```
-    This command will create 2 folders (data, conf) within `/opt/waves-node` directory.
+    The first command will create 2 folders (data, conf) within `/opt/waves-node` directory.
-    After this, we give access to the current user logged in the system to writing and reading in the folders.
+    After this, we give access to the current user logged in the system to write and read in these folders.
-4. Run a docker container.
+4. Run a docker container:

+    ```
+     docker run -d \
+     -v /opt/waves-node/data:/var/lib/waves \
+     -v /opt/waves-node/conf:/etc/waves \
+     --name waves-node \
+     -p 6869:6869 \
+     -e WAVES_WALLET_SEED="insert your account seed Base58 encoded that you saved earlier" \
+     -e WAVES_WALLET_PASSWORD="type a password" \
+     wavesplatform/wavesnode:latest
+    ```

-   Within this docker container, it is necessary to:
+    Within this docker container, we:
     - Create [docker volumes](https://docs.docker.com/storage/volumes/) to "connect" the data we store locally on our host with the storage of the container.
       Do it for both directories that store the blockchain data (`opt/waves-node/data`) and the configuration file (`/opt/waves-node/conf`).
       It will "link" the data from your host to the container's storage to `/var/lib/waves` for the blockchain data and `/etc/waves` for the configuration file.